jyeon172/MP-MobileProject/README.md

 - a person who can't study well by himself
 - a person who wants to work on a project, but don't know anyone
 - a person who wants to get or give information about several software fields
+- a person who wants to communicate with people in the same field
 <br>

 ### Contents